Here are some helpful terms that are commonly used in LHHS Band.

 Band Time: (Begins at/Ends at): For “begins at 7am,” read 6:45; for “ends at 10:00am,” read 10:15am.
 This applies to all Band times.
 All Band Members are required to arrive 15 minutes earlier than the stated beginning time.
 All Band Leaders are required to arrive 30 minutes earlier.
 We tell students to text parents when we near the school returning from an away game or competition to help with wait times for pick up.

 Band Camp: These are summer rehearsals in August before school starts.
 This is when the band works on marching skills and learns the music for the season’s show.
 The band calendar will be updated with the latest schedule on the LHHS Band Calendar page.
-First practice begins in the parking lot of the high school at 7am and ends at 10am.
-Second practice begins in the band hall at 12pm and ends at 4pm.
 Students may go home for lunch and to shower, or they may bring lunch to eat in the band hall.
 Morning practices are outdoors working on marching skills.
 Afternoon practices are indoors working in sections.